| Aquatic weeds

 wetland situations.
 Environmental sensitivities often prevent the

 use of herbicides.
+The success

 of biological control has been spectacular.
 In many countries, water